 A Day in the Life

-Your days at The Recovery Village Palmer Lake will be spent learning how to live a life free from drug and alcohol use.
+Your days at The Recovery Village at Palmer Lake will be spent learning how to live a life free from drug and alcohol use.
 You’ll find new hobbies, make lasting connections with others and rediscover your own personal interests without relying on substances.

 Family Visits and Therapy

-While your treatment will take place at The Recovery Village Palmer Lake, there may be off-site opportunities available.
+While your treatment will take place at The Recovery Village at Palmer Lake, there may be off-site opportunities available.
 Off-site visits may vary between partial hospitalization and intensive outpatient programs.
 With a range of recreation options, including yoga, an exercise room, basketball, and more available on-site, there are plenty of activities available to aid in your recovery.

 The Treatment Process

-There are a variety of treatment programs at The Recovery Village Palmer Lake, ranging from around-the-clock medical detox and residential care to intensive outpatient care.
+There are a variety of treatment programs at The Recovery Village at Palmer Lake, ranging from around-the-clock medical detox and residential care to intensive outpatient care.
 The treatment programs that you participate in will depend on your own personal needs.
 Care often starts with medical detox, an intensive process that typically takes between five and 10 days.
 From there, you’ll either move to residential care, partial hospitalization or intensive outpatient care, where you’ll continue treatment before formulating an aftercare plan with your medical team.

 Medically Assisted Treatment

-Insurance and Your Obligation During Treatment:
+Insurance and Your Obligation During Treatment